 Not everyone will experience all of these symptoms.
 Each person with fibromyalgia will have their own unique set of symptoms.

-The symptoms of fibromyalgia are variable.
-They can be mild, moderate or severe.
+The symptoms of fibromyalgia can vary from day to day.
 Symptoms may disappear for extended periods of time, perhaps even years.
-Other people have pain every day, or experience variations between these two extremes.

 Some people with fibromyalgia have other symptoms, such as irritable bowel syndrome, irritable or overactive bladder, headaches, and swelling, numbness or tingling in the arms and legs.
 Living with ongoing pain and fatigue often leads to other problems such as anxiety and depression.